-COVID-19 SITUATION REPORT #15
+COVID-19 SITUATION REPORT #16

-11 AUGUST 2020
+25 AUGUST 2020

 Across Gavi-eligible countries, we have seen a consistent increase in cases since March 2020.
-In the past fortnight, the number of cases has increased by 40%.
-Since the start of the pandemic, 70 (out of 73) Gavi-eligible countries have reported cases, with over 3.5 million confirmed cases and 75,241 deaths.
-India has reported the third-highest number of cases in the world (2.2 million), while Pakistan (284,000) has the second-highest total among Gavi-eligible countries and the twelfth-highest in the world.
-The Democratic People's Republic of Korea, Kiribati and Solomon Islands have not yet reported any cases.
+In the past fortnight, the number of cases has increased by 30%.
+Since the start of the pandemic, 70 (out of 73) Gavi-eligible countries have reported cases, with over 4.6 million confirmed cases and 93,535 deaths.
+India has reported the third-highest number of cases in the world (3 million), although reports last week indicated a drop in the growth rate of daily cases - signalling a possible flattening of the curve.
+Pakistan has the second-highest number of cases among Gavi-eligible countries and the twelfth-highest in the world (293,000).
+Recent reports indicate that the curve may be flattening in Pakistan, as the number of daily new cases continues to decline.
+The Democratic People's Republic of Korea,1 Kiribati and Solomon Islands have not yet reported any cases.
 These three countries are fully focused on prevention and preparedness efforts, including physical distancing, raising awareness, orienting health workers and safe sanitation practices.